 The problem with this approach is that for the period that the person with anxiety or depression is being treated for an adjustment disorder, they’re not getting the optimal treatment for what’s really going on with them, he says.
 “This potentially leads to the service members receiving misaligned care, as the provider may be hesitant to initiate more aggressive treatment approaches with the service member when diagnosing adjustment disorder instead of another more severe diagnosis.”

 A Sometimes-Difficult Diagnosis to Make

-Though it’s now considered a cousin to more widely known post-traumatic stress disorder, adjustment disorder first appeared in the DSM-3 in 1980, Baker explains.
+Though it’s now considered a cousin to the more widely known PTSD, adjustment disorder first appeared in the DSM-3 in 1980, Baker explains.
 “Prior to this, adjustment disorder went by the name of ‘transient situational disturbances’ in the DSM-2, and ‘transient situational personality disorder’ in DSM-1.”

 In 2013, with the publication of the DSM-5, the current version of the diagnostic manual that clinicians use to guide identification and treatment of mental health disorders, adjustment disorder “was moved from its own category to the stressor- and trauma-related disorders section, where other diagnoses include post-traumatic stress disorder and acute stress disorder.
 This highlights its similarity to these disorders and an emotional distress response to a specified stressor,” Baker says.

 He adds that it’s not always clear whether a patient has adjustment disorder or another mental health concern, because “the disorder actually lacks specific symptoms or criteria, as do other disorders listed in the DSM-5.
 The only requirement for an adjustment disorder diagnosis is that symptom onset is preceded by a stressor.”